zng-ui/zng/TODO/_current.md

 * Implement tracing parent propagation in `LocalContext`?
     - https://github.com/wagnerf42/diam/blob/main/src/adaptors/log.rs

-* Window without child does not open.
-    - No layout request?

 * Negative space clips not applied when only `render_update` moves then into view.
     - In "icon" example, set `background_color` for each chunk and scroll using only the keyboard to see.